Volunteering during the Coronavirus (COVID-19) pandemic

 Organisations should not knowingly require or encourage volunteers who are being required to self-isolate to volunteer at a location other than where they are required to self-isolate.

-You can find information on the Coronavirus (COVID-19): testing and contact tracing - including what happens if you test positive for COVID-19 or have had close contact with someone who has tested positive.
+You can find information on the Coronavirus (COVID-19): contact tracing - including what happens if you test positive for COVID-19 or have had close contact with someone who has tested positive.

 If you are worried about someone’s health